Google Code Archive

 Is Google Code Archive free?

-Yes, it was a free code hosting technology.
+Yes, it was a free code hosting platform.

 Which country uses Google Code Archive the most?